Douglashwang82/team-up-main/apps/mobile/README.md

 ### Card
 A container component with consistent styling for content cards.

-### TeamUpCard
+### EventCard
-A specialized card component for displaying TeamUp information in lists.
+A specialized card component for displaying Event information in lists.

 ## Getting Started